lgw2/lgw2.github.io/_teaching/csci112-summer-2021/programs/program2.md

 ## Assignment

-Create a program that reads in a list of CSCI classes from a file.
+Create a program that reads in a list of CSCI classes from a file found at `/public/pgm2/classes.csv`.
 Store the list in an array of structures.
 Then, give the user to have a number of options to query the list of classes and get information about them.
 You must include the following query options: